Kenneth, born and raised in the South, resides in Hamilton, Alabama. He enjoys sharing his unique perspectives on life through his writing.

 Background of USAAF O'er the Ramparts Poster

-The image of the young man standing in the clouds and holding a rocket-shaped bomb was created by Jes Wilhelm Schlaikjer to help recruit training pilots for the United States Army Air Force during WWII.
+The image of the young man standing in the clouds and holding a rocket-shaped bomb was created by Jes Wilhelm Schlaikjer to help recruit training pilots for the U.S. Army Air Force during WWII.

 While enlisted in the U.S. Army, Schlaikjer was chosen as the War Department artist in 1942.
 He painted not only posters for the branches of the military, but for the Red Cross as well.